wrapperup/jai-libktx/README.md

 Bindings for Khronos' [libktx](https://github.com/KhronosGroup/KTX-Software), a library that provides functions for reading and writing KTX/KTX2 image files.

+## Usage

-This also optionally depends on [jai-vulkan](https://gitlab.com/Stowy/jai-vulkan) to provide Vulkan definitions If you don't want to depend on Vulkan, simply pass INCLUDE_KTX_VULKAN = false to strip out the Vulkan-specific functions, eg:
+This optionally depends on [jai-vulkan](https://gitlab.com/Stowy/jai-vulkan) to provide Vulkan definitions If you don't depend on Vulkan, you can strip out the Vulkan-specific functions with `INCLUDE_KTX_VULKAN = false`.

 ```c++
 #import "jai-libktx" ()(INCLUDE_KTX_VULKAN = false);